-We are excited about what the future has in store for Waterloo Schools!
-For additional information about new programs and to stay up-to-date on district events, visit our web page (www.waterlooschools.org), or follow us on Facebook, Instagram, Twitter, and YouTube.
+We are incredibly excited about what the future holds for Waterloo Schools!
+For additional information about new programs and to stay up-to-date on district events, please visit our web page (www.waterlooschools.org), or follow us on Facebook, Instagram, Twitter, and YouTube.